presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

        except:
             print "The variable file_lines_num has not been defined"

 5. The program below doesn't always work as intended.
 Try uncommenting different lines setting the initial value of x; tests will run at the end of your code and you will get diagnostic error messages.
 Fix the code so that it passes the test for all the xs.
-(HINT: you don't have a big change.)
+(HINT: you don't have to make a big change.)

 .. activecode:: ps_3_5